bkleinen/bkleinen.github.io/about/thissite.md

 First, I decided I wanted to use [markdown](http://daringfireball.net/projects/markdown/) rather than editing HTML directly, or using a CMS which stores the information/text in some obscure way making it hard to backup, version or reuse content.

-[Github Pages](http://pages.github.com/) offer a great solution to what I wanted - just pushing to the repository triggers a site build.
+[Github Pages](http://pages.github.com/) offer a great solution to what I wanted based on Markdown and Jekyll.
+Also, just pushing to the repository to github triggers a site build and deployment to the github servers.

 * [Source for this Site](https://github.com/bkleinen/bkleinen.github.io) - if you find a typo and want to let me know the cool way, [send me a pull request](https://help.github.com/articles/using-pull-requests).
 But be beware, you might find content there that is not yet meant to be published - especially the exercises from former semesters.
 Don't start working on them, I might decide to change them and they don't become official before I link them from the classes' page!